Do you have trouble leash training your German Shepherd puppy and are in desperate need of some puppy training tips and tricks?

 Instead, get a martingale collar or a no-pull harness.

-- The martingale collars provide more control over the dogs without the choking effect of a slip collar.
-Great for preventing escape.
-Properly fitted, the collar will be comfortably loose whenever the dog is not pulling against the leash
+- 【 FEATUERS 】Martingale collars offer greater control without the choking effect of a slip collar, making them ideal for preventing escape.
+When fitted properly, they are comfortably loose when the dog is not pulling against the leash

 #2 Make Preparations